TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 `fromList` will pick an item from the array.
 ' %}

-{% include alert warning='
-`Enum.valuesExcluding` is not in a library, it\'s one of the few utilities we use to make parameterized tests and fixturing nicer:
+`Enum.valuesExcluding` is not in a library, it's one of the few utilities we use to make parameterized tests and fixturing nicer:
 ```kotlin
 inline fun <reified E : Enum<E>>
 Enum.Companion.valuesExcluding(vararg excluded: E): Array<E> =
     (enumValues<E>().toList() - excluded).toTypedArray()
 ```
-' %}

 You may notice that this `lazyInstance` + `fromList` + `valuesExcluding` combination has potential for re-use, and you're right: it is possible to extract customization logic via `SpecimenSupplier` and/or `Customization` interfaces.